ikreymer/webarchive-indexing/README.md

 ## Building a local cluster

-Thanks to the flexibility of the mrjob, it is also possible to build a local ZipNum cluster, no Hadoop or EMR required!
+Thanks to the flexibility of the MRJob library, it is also possible to build a local ZipNum cluster, no Hadoop or EMR required!
+(MRJob automatically computes even split points when running locally, so the split file computation step is not necessary).

 If you have a number of cdx files on disk, you can use the `build_local_zipnum.py` script to build a cluster locally.
 For example, the following will be a cluster of 25 shards.